MicrosoftDocs/azure-devops-docs/docs/boards/plans/safe-review-roadmaps-progress.md

 ## View Cumulative Flow Diagram (CFD)

 Each Azure Boards backlog and board provide configurable CFD views.
-So each team at every level of SAFe implementation can monitor progress using these built-in charts.
+So each team at every level of SAFe® implementation can monitor progress using these built-in charts.

 The following image shows an example CFD chart for User Stories with all Kanban columns displayed.